British Airways fleet: Order history

-At the 2019 Paris Air Show, IAG signed a letter of intent to purchase 200 Boeing 737 MAX aircraft, despite the type still being grounded worldwide.
+At the 2019 Paris Air Show, IAG signed a letter of intent to purchase 200 Boeing 737 MAX aircraft, despite the type still being grounded worldwide at the time.

 In July 2019, the British carrier took delivery of its first Airbus A350-1000 XWB aircraft, fitted without First, but with more of the new Club Suites.

 On 16 July 2020, British Airways announced it was immediately retiring their remaining Airbus A318-100 and Boeing 747-400 aircraft, the last of the latter having flown the previous month.
 BA had originally intended to phase out the last remaining 747 aircraft by 2024, but pushed the plans behind, in part due to the downturn in air travel following COVID-19 pandemic, and to focus on replacing the 747 with the more fuel-efficient Airbus A350, Airbus A380 and Boeing 787.

 On 27 October 2022, IAG ordered an additional 37 Airbus A320neo aircraft (in addition to an earlier order), taking the total order to 59.
-The aircraft (a mix of A320neo and A321neo) will support British Airways' ongoing replacement of its remaining legacy A320ceo fleet delivered from the late 1990s to the early 2000s - including the eventual retirement of all A319s, as well as the A320ceo family aircraft that were inherited as part of the 2012 takeover of British Midland International.
+The aircraft (a mix of A320neo and A321neo) will support British Airways' ongoing replacement of its remaining legacy A320ceo fleet delivered from the late 1990s to the early 2000s, including the eventual retirement of all A319 aircraft, as well as A320ceo family aircraft that were inherited as part of the 2012 takeover of British Midland International.

 On 28 July 2023, IAG converted six of the ten remaining options for the Boeing 787 into firm orders for the 787-10 and added six more options for the variant to be allocated to British Airways, and converted one option for the Airbus A350-900 into a firm order to be allocated to Iberia.

 On 9 May 2025, IAG ordered up to 76 aircraft from Airbus and Boeing, out of which 32 firm orders and 10 options for the Boeing 787-10 will be allocated to British Airways, and 21 firm orders and 13 options for the Airbus A330-900 will be allocated to Aer Lingus, Iberia and LEVEL.
 It also revealed the firming of options for 18 additional aircraft, including six Airbus A350-1000 aircraft and six Boeing 777-9 aircraft for British Airways, and six Airbus A350-900 aircraft for Iberia.